-Once you have all the items out you can start to sort and prioritize what should be in this space.
+Once you have all the items out you can start to sort similar items and prioritize what should be in this space.
 If you find items that don’t belong, remove them and store elsewhere.

 One of my biggest frustration I was having in this space was not being able to easily reach the dishwasher cleaning pods.
 I would have to pull our like two items just to get to the container.
 Since we run the dishwasher daily, this was annoying.

-That’s where my favorite stainless steel OXO containers come into play.
+That’s where my favorite stainless steel OXO containers sink organizers come into play.
 I got a 2.4 Qt for the pods and a 1.5 Qt for my cleaning sponges.
 I love the clean, organized look of the storage containers.

 Rethink the Space